Politics of Tunisia

-The politics of Tunisia takes place within the framework of a unitary semi-presidential representative democratic republic, with a president serving as head of state, prime minister as head of government, a unicameral legislature and a court system influenced by French civil law.
+The politics of Tunisia takes place within the framework of a unitary presidential representative democratic republic, with a president serving as head of state, prime minister as head of government, a unicameral legislature and a court system influenced by French civil law.
 Between 1956 and 2011, Tunisia operated as a de facto one-party state, with politics dominated by the secular Constitutional Democratic Rally (RCD) under former presidents Habib Bourguiba and then Zine el Abidine Ben Ali.
 However, in 2011 a national uprising led to the ousting of Ben Ali and the dismantling of the RCD, paving the way for a multi-party democracy.
 October 2014 saw the first democratic parliamentary elections since the 2011 revolution, resulting in a win by the secularist Nidaa Tounes party with 85 seats in the 217-member assembly.

 Tunisia is a member of the Arab League, the African Union and the Organization of Islamic Cooperation.
 It maintains close relations with the United States, France and the European Union, with which it entered an Association Agreement in 1995.
 Tunisia's favorable relations with the United States and the European Union were earned following years of successful economic cooperation in the private sector and infrastructure modernization.

 Tunisia's first democratically elected president, Beji Caid Essebsi, died in July 2019.
 After him, Kais Saied, a constitutional law professor, became Tunisia's president after a landslide victory in the 2019 Tunisian presidential elections in October 2019.
 He built his campaign around being anti-corruption, anti-establishment and socially conservative.
 He was nicknamed "Robotcop" because of his stiff manners.

-However, on 25 July 2021 he suspended Parliament, fired the prime minister and consolidated power in what opponents called a "coup."
-On 6 October 2024, President Kais Saied won a second term with more than 90% of the vote in Tunisian presidential election.
-Five political parties had urged people to boycott the elections.
+However, on 25 July 2021 he suspended Parliament, fired the prime minister and consolidated power in a self-coup.
+Since then, Saied has overseen the dismissal of the judiciary and arrest of his main political opposition figures.
+He won a second term with more than 90% of the vote in the 2024 Tunisian presidential election, which was not conducted freely and fairly, and under boycotts from the political opposition.